Eshaambekar/Car-Features-and-Pricing-Analysis/README.md

 - Brands like Tesla and Porsche top pricing
 - Popularity varies widely and may affect MSRP

-## 📌 Recommendations

-- Focus on fuel-efficient models in mass-market segments
-- Reserve high-performance features for luxury lines
-- Monitor brand popularity trends

-## 🔍 Limitations

-- No resale value or location-based pricing
-- Popularity not well-defined
-- Basic regression only (Excel limitations)

 ## 🚀 Future Work

 - Use Python or Power BI for deeper, automated analysis